thecodersguilduk/jamstack-companion/docs/the-jamstack.md

 ## **Recommended Challenge**

-To use the skills you have picked up through out the sessions of the course and create you self a portfolio website.
+To use the skills you have picked up through out the sessions of the course and create you self a portfolio/profile website.

 This will be a great showcase of you skills you have picked up and give you something to show when applying for jobs and within interviews.